zanlamar/NewBookmark/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## 🔀 Git Flow

+Although this project was developed individually, I implemented a (beautiful) structured Git workflow to maintain organized pull requests and ensure the codebase can easily scale to a multi-developer team environment with minimal friction when introducing changes.
+This project follows a structured Git workflow with the following branch structure:

+- **`main`** - Production-ready code and releases
+- **`develop`** - Integration branch for ongoing development
+- **`feature/*`** - Individual feature branches for each project feature
+- **`debug/*`** - Branches dedicated to debugging and bug fixes
+- **`refactor/*`** - Branches for code refactoring and improvements

 ### Building

 To build the project run: